 You can purchase on Amazon (Affiliate)

-Slippery elm is a natural remedy that has been used for centuries to soothe a variety of digestive issues, including acid reflux.
-Slippery elm is believed to work by coating and soothing the lining of the esophagus and stomach, which can help reduce inflammation and irritation caused by acid reflux.
-It is also thought to stimulate the production of mucus in the digestive tract, which can help protect the lining of the esophagus from acid damage.
-While slippery elm is generally considered safe, it may interact with certain medications and should not be taken in large amounts or for extended periods of time without consulting a healthcare provider.
+Slippery elm has been a natural remedy for centuries to soothe digestive issues, including acid reflux.
+Slippery elm works by coating and soothing the lining of the esophagus and stomach, which can help reduce inflammation and irritation caused by acid reflux.
+It stimulates the production of mucus in the digestive tract, which can help protect the lining of the esophagus from acid damage.
+While slippery elm is generally considered safe, it may interact with certain medications.
+Consult a healthcare provider only to take large amounts or extended periods.

-If you don't have a drug plan or would like to deal with acid reflux in a more natural manner, try slowly testing which foods work well with your unique digestive system.
-Keep in mind that acid reflux can be caused by many different factors and not just the ingestion of one food group.
+If you don't have a drug plan or want to deal with acid reflux more naturally, try slowly testing which foods work well with your unique digestive system.
+Remember, many factors cause acid reflux, not just one food group's ingestion.
 The underlying cause of acid reflux is often related to the function of the lower esophageal sphincter (LES) or the presence of a hiatal hernia.
+Ensure not to eat before sleeping.